josh-wong/josh-wong.github.io/blog/posts/2023-03-03-fixing-iphone-obsidian-sync-issue.md

 **Were you able to open Obsidian on your iPhone and confirm that your notes are accessible?** Great!
 You're done!

-**Did the troubleshooting steps above not work?** Let's proceed to step 4.
+**Did the troubleshooting steps above not work?** Let's proceed the next set of troubleshooting steps.

-4. Rename the problematic folder that has the cloud icon with an arrow pointing down.
+1. Rename the problematic folder that has the cloud icon with an arrow pointing down.
 For example, if the original folder name was `test`, change the folder name to `test1`.
-5. Create a new folder named `test`.
+2. Create a new folder named `test`.
-6. Copy the items from the problematic folder (`test1`) into the new folder (`test`).
+3. Copy the items from the problematic folder (`test1`) into the new folder (`test`).
-7. Rename the new folder to what the problematic folder was previously named.
+4. Rename the new folder to what the problematic folder was previously named.
 For example, in this case, change the new folder to `test`.
-8. Open Obsidian on your iPhone.
+5. Open Obsidian on your iPhone.

 **Were you able to open Obsidia on your iPhone and confirm that your notes are accessible?** Great!
 You're done!

-**Did the troubleshooting steps above not work?** Let's proceed to step 9.
+**Did the troubleshooting steps above not work?** Let's proceed to the next set of troubleshooting steps.

-9. On your computer, copy the contents to a local folder outside of iCloud.
+1. On your computer, copy the contents to a local folder outside of iCloud.
 We are doing this to ensure we have a backup of our notes.
-10. On your iPhone, delete the problematic folder that has the cloud icon with an arrow pointing down.
+2. On your iPhone, delete the problematic folder that has the cloud icon with an arrow pointing down.
-11. Open Obsidian on your iPhone.
+3. Open Obsidian on your iPhone.
 If the app opens as expected, check that the notes in the previously problematic folder are displayed.
-12. After confirming that your notes are available again in Obsidian on your iPhone, you can delete the backup notes that you saved locally.
+4. After confirming that your notes are available again in Obsidian on your iPhone, you can delete the backup notes that you saved locally.

 ## Wrap-up